+Data storage and regular back-up solutions at FBM-UNIL

+See 3.1below

-- > Data storage and regular back-up solutions at FBM-UNIL See bellow in 3.1 - Data protection http://tribu.intranet.chuv/content-17.02.2016_11_26.pdf and see politique de sauvetage dans l'annexe B 4.6.
+Data protection http://tribu.intranet.chuv/content-17.02.2016_11_26.pdf and see : politique de sauvetage dans l'annexe B 4.6.

-The DSI-CHUV service will provide appropriate protection of the hosted data on its technical infrastructure including the confidentiality and integrity of the data.
-The DSI-CHUV will not modify or transmit the data except in the application of Swiss laws and in case of support and prevention of technical problems.
-In the area of information security, the Institution mainly refers to the following international standards:
+The DSI-CHUV service provides appropriate protection of hosted data on its technical infrastructure, including confidentiality and integrity of the data.
+The DSI-CHUV will not modify or transmit data except under application of Swiss law and in cases of support and prevention of technical problems.
+For information security, the Institution mainly refers to the following international standards:

-- o ISO 27001 International information security standard " - ISO 27002 Code of practice for information security controls - o ISO/IEC 27002 Information security management in health - Sensitive Data will be stored without encoding on the NAS-CHUV (share disk for CHUV clinical data) with very high protection.
-For additional analysis, sensitive data will be encoded by our lab members (or VDE/CRC) before to be stored on the NAS-CHUV (share disk for academic data).
-Sensitive data will be encrypted by our lab members when stored on USB/external disk or on labtop (Mac : FileWault, Windows : Bitlocker).
-This guarantees that external individuals will not have access to our documents. - > Transfer of encrypted data via Filecare.
+- o ISO 27001 International information security standard - ISO 27002 Code of practice for information security controls - o ISO/IEC 27002 Information security management in health - Sensitive data will be stored without encoding on the NAS-CHUV (share disk for CHUV clinical data) with very high protection.
+For additional analysis, sensitive data will be encoded/ de-identified by our lab members (or VDE/CRC) for storage on the NAS-CHUV, on USB/external disks or on laptops (Mac : FileWault, Windows : Bitlocker).
+This guarantees that external individuals do not have access to our documents. - > Transfer of encrypted data via Filecare.